WASdev/sample.batch.maven-rad-computegrid/README.md

 1. A WebSphere Application Server V9.0 installation (or V8.5 with slight modifications, not shown) with the **Embeddable EJB container** optional feature included as part of the installation.

-**Note:** These instructions were tested with RAD Version 9.6, and Version 9.0.0.3.
+**Note:** These instructions were tested with RAD Version 9.6, and WebSphere Application Server Version 9.0.0.3.

 ## Next step